 The County could reasonably ask how the valuation would change if we used a different assumption set or if plan experience exhibited variations from our assumptions.
 This report does not contain such an analysis.
-This type of analysis would be a separate assignment.
+That type of analysis would be a separate assignment.

 In addition, decisions regarding benefit improvements, benefit changes, the trust's investment policy, and similar issues should not be based on this valuation.
-These are complex issues and other factors should be considered when making such decisions.
-These other factors might include the anticipated vitality of the local economy and future growth expectations, as well as other economic and financial factors.
+These issues are complex and other factors should be considered when making such decisions.
+Other factors might include the anticipated vitality of the local economy and future growth expectations, as well as other economic and financial factors.